wygulmage/xmobar/readme.md

 # License

 This software is released under a BSD-style license.
-See [LICENSE] for more details.
+See [license] for more details.

 Copyright &copy; 2010-2020 Jose Antonio Ortega Ruiz